 Vadakkan?
-No no, Vadakkan isn't big leader', says Rahul

-Vadakkan?
-No no, Vadakkan isn't big leader", says Rahul
+No no, Vadakkan isn't big leader, says Rahul

 New Delhi, Mar 15: A day after Congress's Tom Vadakkan joined the Bharatiya Janata Party, Congress president Rahul Gandhi said he is not a big leader.